 Hewlett-Packard Company.
 Hewlett-Packard is a leading global provider of computing and imaging solutions and services and focuses on capitalizing on the opportunities of the Internet and the proliferation of electronic services.
-In March 2000, we entered into a supply agreement under which we will sell and provide technical support for a wireless modem cradle for use with the HP Jornada 540 Series Color Pocket PC.
+In March 2000, we entered into a one-year supply agreement under which we will sell the Minstrel 540 modem and provide technical support for its use with the HP Jornada 540 Series Color Pocket PC.
+We started shipping our Minstrel 540 Wireless Modem for the HP Jornada 540 Series Pocket PC in November 2000.

 Metricom, Inc. Metricom designs, provisions and operates networks and services for mobile users.
 Metricom operates a Ricochet wireless network, which is a system that broadcasts signals back and forth from transceivers mounted on utility poles to small radio modems connected to subscribers' computers.
 Ricochet network coverage is generally available at speeds up to 28.8 Kbps in the greater San Francisco Bay Area, Seattle, Washington, DC, selected areas of New York City and selected airports and college campuses.
 Metricom is currently under construction in 21 major service areas to bring the higher speed Ricochet 128 Kbps network to market, and ultimately expects to deploy a network in the markets covering 100 million in population.
-In October 1999, we entered into a license, manufacturing and purchase agreement with Metricom under which we will custom develop a wireless radio modem compatible with

-Metricom's Ricochet network.
+In October 1999, we entered into a two-year license, manufacturing and purchase agreement with Metricom under which we will custom develop a wireless radio modem compatible with Metricom's Ricochet network.
 Metricom will also purchase modems during the term of the agreement, which lasts until October 2001.
-We currently expect to begin shipping the modems later this year.
+We currently expect to begin shipping our Merlin Wireless PC Card Modem for Ricochet in November 2000.

 OmniSky Corporation.
 OmniSky offers a wireless service under its own brand for use on handheld mobile devices.
-In July 1999, we entered into an agreement with OmniSky, a wireless Internet service provider, for the development and sale of our Minstrel III and Minstrel V cradle modems for the Palm III and Palm V handheld computing devices.
+In August 1999, we entered into an agreement with OmniSky, a wireless Internet service provider, for the development and sale of our Minstrel III and Minstrel V cradle modems for the Palm III and Palm V handheld computing devices.
 In November 1999, we began shipments to OmniSky.
-Although the term of this agreement expired on May 1, 2000, we are currently shipping and provisioning modems to OmniSky pursuant to an open purchase order with the same terms as those contained in the expired agreement.
+Although the term of this agreement expired on May 1, 2000, we have been shipping and provisioning modems to OmniSky pursuant to an open purchase order while observing the same terms as those contained in the expired agreement (with the exception of the per unit activation services fee).

 Symbol Technologies, Inc. Symbol is a manufacturer of bar code-driven data transaction systems and is engaged in the design, manufacture and marketing of bar code reading equipment, handheld computers and radio frequency (RF) data communications systems.
-In March 2000, we entered into an agreement with Symbol to integrate our Merlin OEM CDPD modems into Symbol's radio frequency data communications systems.
+In March 2000, we entered into a two-year agreement with Symbol to integrate our Merlin OEM CDPD modems into Symbol's radio frequency data communications systems.